-According to the article, HR management is a centralized practice that has traditionally been in charge of attracting talent, onboarding new employees and then turning them into top performers for a company.
-While HR management has been around since the dinosaurs, helping companies manage and support their employees, talent management is a newer concept with a more holistic approach.
+To start, HR is a management practice centralized around the charge of attracting talent, onboarding new employees and then turning them into top performers for a company.
+While HR management has been around for years and years, talent management is a newer concept with a more holistic approach.

 Talent management shifts the focus from What can I get out of an employee? to How do I engage and retain an employee so that they continue to stay for the long-term?
 It focuses on involving those who are closest to employees (the line managers), and targets enterprise goals.